ALIGN-analoglayout/ALIGN-public/docs/sphinx_docs/source/notes/adding_pdk.rst

    }

-Defintion of FEOL Design rules
+Definition of FEOL Design rules
 -------------------------------

 These layers are used by the cell generator and may vary based on the PDK.
 Our placer and router does not use these layers.